SimonBlanke/hyperactive-documentation/docs/experiments/integrations/opt_cv.md

 ## Introduction

-OptCV provides a drop-in replacement for scikit-learn's GridSearchCV and RandomizedSearchCV, offering the same familiar interface while enabling the use of any Hyperactive optimizer.
-This bridge allows sklearn users to leverage advanced optimization algorithms without changing their existing workflow.
+OptCV provides a familiar sklearn-like interface for hyperparameter search while enabling the use of any Hyperactive optimizer.
+This bridge lets sklearn users leverage advanced optimization algorithms without changing their workflow significantly.

 ## Design Philosophy

-OptCV maintains complete compatibility with sklearn's search interfaces while providing:
+OptCV aims for close compatibility with sklearn's search interfaces while providing:
-- **Familiar API**: Same methods and attributes as GridSearchCV
+- **Familiar API**: Similar methods and key attributes to GridSearchCV
 - **Advanced optimizers**: Access to 25+ optimization algorithms
 - **Seamless integration**: Works with existing sklearn pipelines and workflows
 - **Enhanced performance**: Often better results than grid/random search